 Waimea Canyon and Koke'e State Park Packing List

-- Hiking Bag: Bring a comfortable daypack to carry everything you need for the day.
+- Hiking Bag: A comfortable hiking bag is helpful to carry everything you need for the day.
 This hiking bag is one of my favorite hiking bags.

 Waimea Canyon State Park